Rwanda

 The tax law empowers the Commissioner General to adjust profits earned between related parties if the Commissioner General considers that the trading arrangements between related parties do not adhere to the arm's-length principle.
 The arm's-length principle requires that transfer prices charged between related parties are equivalent to those that would be charged between independent parties in the same circumstances.

 Rwanda operates a self-assessment system; consequently, taxpayers are obligated to self-assess their compliance to the tax legislation, which includes transfer pricing policy.
-According to the TP ministerial order, related persons involved in controlled transactions are required to have documents justifying that their prices are applied according to the arm’s-length principle.
+According to the transfer pricing ministerial order, related persons involved in controlled transactions are required to have documents justifying that their prices are applied according to the arm’s-length principle.
 This means that companies are expected to have transfer pricing policies and documentation.
-Newly issued TPL also requires that documentation to be submitted to revenue authority along with annual CIT return.
+The newly issued Tax Procedures Law (TPL) also requires that documentation be submitted to the revenue authority along with the annual CIT return.

 Thin capitalisation

-The interest paid on loans and advances from related entities is not tax deductible to the extent that the total amount of loans/advances exceeds four times the amount of paid up equity which excludes provisions/ reserves and retained earnings according to the balance sheet during the tax period.
-For purposes of determining the above, equity excludes provisions or reserves and retained earnings.
-This provision does not apply to commercial banks, insurance companies and other financial institutions.
+The interest paid on loans and advances from related entities is not tax deductible to the extent that the total amount of loans/advances exceeds four times the amount of paid-up equity, which excludes provisions/reserves and retained earnings according to the balance sheet during the tax period.
+This provision does not apply to commercial banks, insurance companies, and other financial institutions.

 Controlled foreign companies (CFCs)